dicarval/42-philosophers/README.md

 The objectives of the *philosophers* project are:

 1. **Understanding Concurrency:** Develop a multi-threaded or multi-process program that models the behavior of philosophers dining at a table.
-2. **Synchronization Techniques:** Use mutexes, semaphores, or other synchronization mechanisms to manage shared resources (forks).
+2. **Synchronization Techniques:** Use mutexes or other synchronization mechanisms to manage shared resources (forks).
 3. **Avoiding Deadlocks:** Implement strategies to ensure that no philosopher gets permanently stuck waiting for a fork.
 4. **Preventing Starvation:** Ensure that every philosopher gets a chance to eat instead of some being indefinitely deprived.